-Visitors planning to observe Assembly Committee meetings will be expected to behave in an orderly and proper manner at all times, and they should follow the instructions from Assembly Ushers and Committee staff.
+Visitors planning to observe Assembly Committee meetings will be expected to behave in an orderly and proper manner at all times, and they should follow the instructions from Assembly Commission staff.
 Failure to comply with these instructions could mean that the visitors will be asked to leave the room in which the meeting is being held.

 The passing of notes or papers to Members or witnesses is not permitted during meetings.

 Briefcases or large bags are not permitted in Committee meeting rooms.
 These items may be temporarily stored as directed by the Assembly Commission staff.

 Mobile phones must remain switched off during Committee meetings, and cameras and recording equipment may only be used with the permission of the Committee Chair.

 Visitors must observe silence and must not applaud, shout or stamp their feet etc.

 Where an individual or group of persons interrupts or attempts to interrupt the meeting, the Committee Chair may issue a warning.
 If the interruption continues, the Chair may order the Ushers to clear the meeting room, and may also suspend the meeting.
 The assistance of PSNI may be sought if necessary.